Improving our processes for asylum seekers

 We will consider recommendations for legislative change as part of any future review of the Immigration Act 2009.

-We have also set up the Decision-making Panel on Restriction of Freedom of Movement of Asylum Claimants.
+To address a majority of operational recommendations, we have set up the Decision-making Panel on Restriction of Freedom of Movement of Asylum Claimants.

 Decision-making Panel on Restriction of Freedom of Movement of Asylum Claimants